A Trupanion blog

 Peterson weighs in on what makes for a successful K-9 team-mate.

 - Physical Ability

 In addition, the dog’s breed might not always play a factor in their ability to be a successful teammate.
 For instance,” a smaller dog, such as a cocker spaniel or beagle, can fit in small spaces and can be less alarming to kids,” states Peterson.
 It may be worth something to consider when choosing your K-9 teammate.

 If you are pursuing becoming a K-9 handler, dive into volunteering and become familiar with search and rescue programs near you.
 Also, you will need to attain certifications and acquire any/all gear needed to negotiate the outdoor elements common in your region and the types of rescues you will perform.
 For instance, consider emergency tools such as maps, compass, and GPS to add to your search and rescue kit.
 Once you are certified, have your kit and car ready to go, so you can accept a mission as soon as you get the call.

 How to get started in search and rescue

-“Aspen and I have always done “teamwork” activities together, like sheep herding when she was younger, and have always been adventuring in the mountains.
+“Aspen and I have always done “teamwork” activities together, such as sheep herding when she was younger and had always been adventuring in the mountains.
 Also, I’ve always had a passion for volunteering and giving back.
 So, when I had a chance to take the teamwork relationship Aspen and I had built over the years to the next level, and do some real good for people in the process, there was no decision to make.
 Naturally, it was the obvious next step for us,” says Peterson.